 Evjue Centennial Professor

 McLeod teaches several courses in strategic communication for undergraduate students.
-Journalism 345: Principles of Strategic Communication is a course that introduces students to all facets of strategic communication campaigns, beginning with research and strategy, and moving on to the production of creative messages, media planning, and public relations.
-Journalism 445: Creative Messages for Media focuses on the product of strategic communication messages for a variety of advertising media, giving students the opportunity to develop messages for a real-world client.
-J564: Media and the Consumer is a course that examines various dimensions of the impact of mediated messages on the consumer public.
-At the graduate level, McLeod teaches various seminars and courses on mass communication theory and research.
+J345: Principles of Strategic Communication introduces students to all facets of strategic communication campaigns, beginning with research and strategy, and moving on to the production of creative messages, media planning, and public relations.
+J350: Sports Marketing Communication explores the practice of strategic communication in the context of sports franchises.
+J445: Creative Campaign Messages focuses on the production of strategic communication messages for a variety of advertising media, giving students the opportunity to develop messages for a real-world client.
+J564: Media and the Consumer examines various dimensions of the impact of mediated messages on the consumer public.
+At the graduate level, McLeod teaches various seminars and courses on mass communication theory and research, including media framing of social movements and protests.